reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 The widget doesn't contain "IN PROGRESS" launches.

-## INVESTIGATED PERCENTAGE OF LAUNCHES
+## Investigated percentage of launches

 The widget can be used in two modes - Launch mode and Timeline mode: